wiloon/blog/content/post/archive-1/2013-11-01-add-iso-image-to-apt-sources-list.md

 Here is a way how to include Debian/Ubuntu ISO image into your /etc/apt/sources.list file.
 This kind of hack can prove handy in terms of reducing package download during the installation or if you do not have CD/DVD drive available ( or is broken ) on your system.

-Let&#8217;s assume that we have a Debian ISO image downloaded at the location: /mnt/storage/iSO/debian-i386-DVD-1.iso.
+Let's assume that we have a Debian ISO image downloaded at the location: /mnt/storage/iSO/debian-i386-DVD-1.iso.
 As a first step we need to create a mount point to where this ISO image will be mounted to:

 mkdir /mnt/debian-dvd